sagieppel/MatSeg-Synthethic-Dataset-Generation-Script/README.md

 # Sources for objects/HDRI/PBR materials
 1) Objects were taken from [Shapenet](https://shapenet.org/)/[ObjaVerse](https://objaverse.allenai.org/).
-Blender has some issue with reading the  shapenet ".obj" files directly, so it might be easier (but not essential) to convert to GTLF format using the AddionalScripts\ConvertShapeNet.py script supplied.
+Blender has some issues with reading the  shapenet ".obj" files directly, so it might be easier (but not essential) to convert to GTLF format using the AddionalScripts\ConvertShapeNet.py script supplied.
 See [https://github.com/CesiumGS/obj2gltf](https://github.com/CesiumGS/obj2gltf).

 3) HDRI backgrounds were downloaded from [PolyHaven](https://polyhaven.com/)
 4) PBR materials textures were downloaded from [AmbientCg](https://ambientcg.com/) and [FreePBR](https://freepbr.com/) and [cgbookcases](https://www.cgbookcase.com/).